 - 7.11 If the D9 approach was applied to the illustrative example and compared to the outcome of IAS 19, these would be the main differences: - (a) The net pension liability under the D9 approach would be lower than under IAS 19 in the first years, because the pension obligation would be based only on the amount of the total guaranteed benefit.
-No additional obligation would be recognised for the asset-return promise, because in the first years the fair value of the asset is lower than the pension obligation; - (b) In the illustrative example, the assumptions change every year.
-If the assumptions made in Year One would apply throughout the eleven years, the additional obligation for the actual asset-return promise would be recognised from Year Ten, when the fair value of the plan assets would exceed the pension obligation based on the total guaranteed benefit.
+No additional obligation would be recognised for the asset-return promise, because in the first years the fair value of the asset is lower than the pension obligation; - (b) In the case, assumptions change every year.
+If this would not be the case, the assumptions made in Year 1 would apply throughout the eleven years.
+If this was the case, the start recognising an additional obligation for the asset-return promise in Year Ten, when the fair value of the plan assets would exceed the pension obligation based on the total guaranteed benefit.
 The entity would therefore have a net pension liability of nil starting from Year Ten; - (c) The pension obligation (and the net liability) under the D9 approach and IAS 19 would be the same at the end of Year Nine.
 This is because in the illustrative

-- example at the end of Year Nine the final benefit entitlement is now based on the minimum return guarantee.
-Both approaches would then measure the pension obligation based on the final benefit entitlement.
+- example at the end of Year Nine the final entitlement benefit is now based on the minimum guaranteed return.
+Both approaches would then measure the pension obligation based on the final entitlement benefit.
 The recognition of an additional obligation that in Year One was forecasted to happen in Year Ten would then not occur; - (d) In Year One, the cumulative pension cost projected over the total period would be the same under the two approaches; the presentation would be different, due to the separate presentation of the adjustment for the asset-return promise under D9; - (e) At the end of Year Eleven, the cumulative service cost and interest cost under D9 approach would be lower than under IAS 19.
-Under the D9 approach, the service cost is calculated based on the minimum return guarantee (which in the first years is lower than the expected total entitlement) and the interest cost is determined on a lower liability; - (f) As a consequence, at the end of Year Eleven the credit balance in OCI would be lower under D9.
+Under the D9 approach, the service cost is calculated based on the guaranteed amount (which in the first years is lower than the expected total entitlement) and the interest cost is determined on a lower liability; - (f) As a consequence, at the end of Year Eleven the credit balance in OCI would be lower under D9.
 The reduction of the discount rate, that in later years creates the need to increase the amount of the liability, generates a bigger actuarial difference under D9.
 This adjustment debits OCI and credits the liability. - 7.12 In some other circumstances the cost recognition pattern under the D9 approach may increase significantly in later years.
-This would be the case when the final benefit entitlement is based on the asset-return promise (i.e., the fair value of the plan assets at retirement exceeds the total guaranteed amount) and excess of the fair value of the plan assets over the guaranteed amount is generated in the later years.
+This would be the case when the final entitlement is based on the asset-return promise (i.e., the fair value of the plan assets at retirement exceeds the total guaranteed amount) and excess of the fair value of the plan assets over the guaranteed amount is generated in the later years.